 Third Year Surgery Clerkship

-The surgery clerkship is an intensive in-hospital patient care experience conducted at the following sites: Strong Memorial Hospital, Highland Hospital, Rochester General Hospital, and Mary Imogene Bassett Hospital in Cooperstown, NY.
+The surgery clerkship is an intensive in-hospital patient care experience conducted at the following sites: Strong Memorial Hospital, Highland Hospital, and Rochester General Hospital.
 Students will be asked to indicate a site preference in advance of the clerkship.
 At each site, students are assigned to a preceptor and will be expected to function as an integral member of their surgical team.
 Students will also be expected to attend both the team’s clinics and operative procedures.

 Overall Goals and Objectives